 Looking back, getting signed to Funk Volume was huge for me.
 I’m not sure I realized it at the time, but they were probably one of the top 3 biggest independent labels in the country for hip-hop at one point.
 Getting to be a part of that movement and meeting so many fans changed my entire perspective on what I do.

 I think Producers have come out of the shadows of the industry.
-We used to be behind the scenes, and rarely talked about when mentioning Artists or songs.
+We used to be behind the scenes and rarely talked about when mentioning Artists or songs.
 Now, a lot of Producers have become Artists themselves and we’ve been afforded so many more opportunities because of that.

 Touring and having a normal life is impossible.
 It’s one of the reasons I stopped touring with my Artist, Jarren, for the past 5 years.
-I needed to focus on getting my personal life and businesses together.
+I needed to focus on getting my personal life and business together.
 I think I’m able to handle a lot of the touring bullsh*t better now because I’m more experienced and mature now.
 But it’s definitely still a struggle sometimes.

 We have booking agents that route our tours, but I always like to ask fans on social media where they live.
 It gives ME a better idea of where my audience is at and I do plan on traveling the country for my mentorship seminars, and more speaking engagements in the near future too.
 Engaging with my audience via social media, email and even Spotify is a big part of that.